aukraine/geolocation_api/README.md

 [//]: # (> - potentially rewrite that class to servie object)

 **6. Authentication and Authorization:**
-> - Implemented user authentication to ensure only authorized users can interact with Geospatial data.
+> - implemented user authentication to ensure only authorized users can interact with Geospatial data.
-> - use `Pundit` gem to authorise users permissions.
+> - used `Pundit` gem to authorise users permissions.

 [//]: # (> - use `JWT` gem to authentication users)
 [//]: # (> - create simple `login` endpoint to authenticate current user by JWT)